OCA/operating-unit/purchase_requisition_operating_unit/README.rst

 * Security rules are defined to ensure that users can only see the Purchase Requisition of that Operating Units in which they are allowed access to.

-* Ensures that Operating Unit in Purchase Requisition and the Warehouse of picking type belongs to the same Operating Unit.
+* Ensures that Purchase Requisition and the Warehouse in picking type belongs to the same Operating Unit (OU) .

-* When the user creates a Purchase Order (PO) from the purchase requisition the operating unit is copied to that PO.
+* When the user creates a Purchase Order (PO) from the purchase requisition the operating unit is passed to that PO.

-* Sets default Picking type having Operating Unit (OU) in Warehouse that of the User.
+* Sets default Picking type whoes Operating Unit (OU) in Warehouse matches to that of the User.

 Installation